ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/tutorials/full-stack-web-components.md

 ## Search API

-Next we'll make a "fragments" based API route that we'll use on the Search page.
-When the user submits the `<form>` on the Search page for a product, a request from the client will be made to this endpoint to filter through the products and if there are any matches, will return the response as an HTML payload from server rendering all the products out to card components.
+Next we'll make a "fragments" based API route that we'll call to on the Search page.
+When the user submits the `<form>` on the Search page for a product, a request from the client will be made to this endpoint to filter through the products and if there are any matches, will return the response as an HTML payload by server rendering all the products out to card components.

 ```js
 // src/pages/api/search.js